 Become a Music Blogger

 This is probably the cheapest and easiest way to start a music career.
 You could literally start a music blog for under $20 today and start blogging immediately.
+All you really need to do is to make sure you have a great internet connection.
+You can compare satellite internet providers in your area to ensure you have an internet plan that best suits your needs; with high speeds, and good connectivity at the best price possible.
 The main goal when building a music blog is choosing your niche carefully and knowing how to monetize your blog.
 When it comes to the niche, it’s always better to choose a genre that you know and love.
 From then on, you can narrow down your niche.
 Your blog doesn’t have to be about one musical genre per se either.
 For instance, you could start a blog discussing the ins and outs of the music industry, or you could start a blog on how to start producing music.
 The niche you pick should influence your monetization methods.
 If you decide to build a blog about music production, then you could have affiliate marketing in addition to native and sponsored ads.